peeyushsrj/core-music-junk-cleaner/README.md

 # music-junk-cleaner

-It scans the music directory provided in input, rename them by removing the junk data.
-If it finds a new junk data pattern, it will ask you to mark it, and it will clean(rename) such kind of patterns.
+It scans the music directory provided in input, rename music files by removing the junk data.
+If it finds a new junk data pattern, it will prompt you to mark and then it will clean/rename such patterns.

 ### Build instructions